morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 #### General Questions:

 * What did you learn yesterday/this week?
 * What excites or interests you about coding?
+⋅⋅*What excites me about coding is being able to take an idea, and make it into reality that will benefit others.
+I also like overcoming the technical challenges by exercising my problem-solving and reasoning skills.
 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.